abrasive/shairport/FREEBSD.md

 ----
 This is a very quick initial note about installing Shairport Sync on FreeBSD.
 Some manual installation is required.

-Please see important notes at the end about using the `sndio` back end -- some workarounds are needed for the present.

 The build instructions here install back ends for `sndio` (native to OpenBSD) and ALSA.
 ALSA is, or course, the Advanced Linux Sound Architecture, so it is not "native" to FreeBSD.
-It has, however, been ported, so it should work pretty well.
+It has, however, been ported to some architectures (not to the ARM, unfortunately), so it should work pretty well on those.

 General
 ----